nielsdoorn/nielsdoorn.github.io/index.md

 ## Academic services

+I find it important to contribute to our academic society.
+I am also looking at reviewing opportunities and guiding master students.

 ### Current work

+Currently, I am participating in the following items:

 - I will be lecturing a LaTeX course at Open Universiteit
 - I am a member of the organizing committee of [NIOC 2023](http://nioc.nl).